 I started my career as an engineer and advanced pretty quickly into engineering management.
 During the bubble, I probably hired over one hundred engineers.
 I learned a lot about hiring, mostly by making mistakes.
 When I transitioned to product management I was able to apply some of my experience hiring technical people, but I also learned a whole new set of lessons.
-Last week a friend called to say he needed to hire a product manager and wanted my advice.
+Last week a friend called to say they needed to hire a product manager and wanted my advice.
 I realized there’s not a lot of good information out there about interviewing PMs (there’s not a lot of good information about product management in general).
-More to the point, there’s not a lot about what you should look for in a product manager no matter what kind of environment you’re in - startup or big company.
+More to the point, there’s not a lot about what you should look for in a product manager no matter what kind of environment you’re in — startup or big company.
 So I thought I’d pull together some of what I learned.

 Remember friend, nobody asked you to show up